BodhiOng/Quote-Generator/README.md

 # Quote Generator

-This project is a front-end based (HTML, CSS, Bootstrap, Javascript, DOM Manipulation) simple quote generator that fetches and displays quotes based on various categories.
+This project is a simple quote generator created using HTML, CSS, Bootstrap, Javascript that fetches and displays quotes based on various categories.

 ## Features